microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicyconfigurationpartner-delete.md

 ### Request

-The following is an example of the request.
+The following example shows a request.
 If a configuration includes a [user synchronization policy](../resources/crosstenantidentitysyncpolicypartner.md), you must first [delete the user synchronization policy](./crosstenantidentitysyncpolicypartner-delete.md) before you can delete the partner-specific configuration.

 # [HTTP](#tab/http)
 <!-- {